-Supermodel and body positivity advocate Ashley Graham tells all in a new personal essay published by Glamour on May 20.
-In the essay, the 34-year-old shares her traumatic birth experience, her struggles with a miscarriage in early 2021 and talks candidly about accepting her postpartum body.
+The body positivity advocate recently shared a personal essay about her pregnancy and motherhood journey published by Glamour on May 20.
+In the essay, the 34-year-old shares her traumatic birth experience, her struggles with a miscarriage in early 2021 and talks candidly about her postpartum body.

-In the remainder of the essay, Graham touches on her path to loving her postpartum body.
 “Like so many women, what I went through with childbirth has reshaped my relationship with my body—and I say this knowing that I am the person who has been shouting from the rooftops to you all, ‘Love the skin you’re in.’
-Yet for me, the births of all my three children threw a lot of that out of the window,” she said.
+Yet for me, the births of all my three children threw a lot of that out of the window,” Graham said.

-Graham continued to share how her journey to loving her body post-pregnancy hasn’t been linear but rather ebbs and flows.
+The supermodel continued to share how her journey to loving her body post-pregnancy hasn’t been linear, but rather ebbs and flows.
 Her latest campaign with lingerie brand Knix, called Reveal Yourself, centers on the narrative of how important it is to speak openly about your experience so you can move forward.
 “Because even as a body advocate, I’ve learned it’s okay if the journey to love the skin you’re in is more complex than you could ever have imagined,” said Graham.

 As amazing as your postpartum body is, loving it isn’t always easy.
-While Graham is providing a wonderful and empowering example to new moms everywhere, for more ways on how to love your post-baby body, check out these tips.
+For more inspiration on how to love your post-baby body, check out these tips.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.